Monarchy of Ceylon (1948–1972): Ceylonese royal symbols

 Ceylon adopted a new armorial ensign in 1954, which featured the Sinhaladipa, or the "Lion of Ceylon", within a garland of lotus petals.
-At the head of the design was a crown, known as the "Ceylon Crown", signifying the country's status as a monarchy in the Commonwealth of Nations.
+At the head of the design was a crown, known as the "Ceylon Crown", signifying the country's status as a monarchy within the Commonwealth of Nations.
 The Special Commission, reporting on the national arms and badge of Ceylon and ceremonial and other uniforms, had substituted Ceylon's ancient royal crown for the familiar British Crown, as British sovereigns were acclaimed monarchs of Ceylon in succession to the long line of rulers which had ended with King Sri Vikrama Rajasinha of Kandy.
 The Ceylon Crown also replaced the British Crown in all badges, buttons, crests and other insignia of the army, navy, air force, police service and civil service.

 The Queen's Colour of the Ceylon Light Infantry consisted of the National Flag of Ceylon, with the title of the Regiment inscribed in a circle in the centre of its two vertical strips of saffron and green, with the circle surmounted by the Ceylon Crown and above it, the Queen's royal cypher.

 Public officials and new citizens were required to swear an oath of allegiance to the monarch.
 Under the Promissory Oaths Ordinance, the oath of allegiance in Ceylon during the reign of Elizabeth II was: